ravish-oo/opoch-toe-arc-agi-cl/docs/human_pair_programmer_docs/implementer_instructions.md

   ---

   ---
-  pls understnad the wo and see if it aligns with @docs/anchors/math_kernel.md and that u hv 100% clarity on how to implement this wo ps the code in wo is just a sketch or for illustration only.
+  pls understnad the wo and see if it aligns with @docs/anchors/math_kernel.md and @docs/anchors/math_kernel_clarifications.md and that u hv 100% clarity on how to implement this wo ps the code in wo is just a sketch or for illustration only.
   =======